 And now it’s just goanna should be pretty quick because a small file it’s going to publish that out into the Power BI service.

-So now I have Rollo suit that that set now the next step is to go into the Power BI service.
+The next step is to go into the Power BI service.
 I’m logged in if my instructor account which is what I published as and you actually you see that here it is.
 Here’s the new data set that we just created and also here’s the report and since I’m the instructor I can see I have actually permissions on all three if you go back into the workspace here to the data.

-At the next step in setting up the Securities and go associate users with those roles that you created.
+At the next step in setting up the securities and go associate users with those roles that you created.
 So I’ll go here and I’ll click there’s a little lips.
 He’s here next to the data set and there’s a section called security and under a pack.
 I can click on a pack and I can choose a user who’s you got to count on our ad service in your Office 365 account.
 So I got PB I dot student.

-Oh and I’ll add and Save.
+Oh and I’ll add and save.

 And then let’s add student O2.